-If you’re considering buying a microwave for residential use, then you have to make either of two choices; the popular or the powerful.
+If you’re considering buying one of the highest watt microwave for residential use, then you have to make either of two choices; the popular or the powerful.
 The popular models are cheaper and smaller.
 The wattage is between 500-800 watts.
 Since they are so widely used, they seem to get the job done.

-On the other hand, you have the powerful microwave that typically offer 900-1500 watts models.
-These are larger and cost a lot more than their popular counterparts.
+On the other hand, you have the powerful microwave that typically offer 900-1500 watts.
+These are larger with more cooking power and cost a lot more than their popular counterparts.
 But they are more efficient and cook faster.

 The question is, what wattage is high enough or right for you?

 If you always want to have the best, you might be thinking about buying the highest wattage microwave, but that’s a mistake.
 You have to consider your unique needs and habits, how many times a day you use the microwave, how many people you cook for, and so on before going with a powerful microwave.

-A 1,300 watts microwave can serve at least 6 people and be used 50 times a day, with multiple cooking modes for extra convenience.
+A powerful microwave with 1,300 watts can serve at least 6 people and be used 50 times a day, with multiple cooking modes for extra convenience.
 That’s wild.
 If you’re single and living alone, do you think this choice is right for you?
 You’re right.
 It’s not.

 I’ll explain why soon.

 Why is Microwave Wattage Important?